isb-cgc/readthedocs/docs/source/sections/data/EXC_RESPOND_about.rst

 About Exceptional Responders Data
 ---------------------------------------------------------------------------------

 Exceptional Responders has one project EXCEPTIONAL_RESPONDERS-ER with 84 cases spanning nine disease types and 20 primary sites.
-Data categories include sequencing reads, transcriptome profiling and simple nucleotide variation..
+Data categories include sequencing reads, transcriptome profiling and simple nucleotide variation.

 For more information on Exceptional Responders data, please refer to the site below: